 Many educators are asking how they can use the principles of Responsibility-Centered Discipline to maintain a productive and engaging classroom in a virtual setting.

-In this program, RCD Creator Larry Thompson, M.Ed. and RCD Master Trainer and former District Technology Specialist Eric Clark, M.Ed. will share specific strategies on how educators can maintain discipline in virtual and hybrid settings, as well as how to conduct Give ’em Five Conversations on various platforms (Zoom, Google Classrooms, etc.) How do you address open defiance and/or disrespect in a Google Meet?
+In this program, RCD Creator Larry Thompson, M.Ed. and RCD Master Trainer and former District Technology Specialist Eric Clark, M.Ed. share specific strategies on how educators can maintain discipline in virtual and hybrid settings, as well as how to conduct Give ’em Five Conversations on various platforms (Zoom, Google Classrooms, etc.) How do you address open defiance and/or disrespect in a Google Meet?
 How do you engage disinterested students?
 How can you get those who are not attending to join your online classes?
 How do you respond to conflicts between classmates in a Zoom setting?
 How do you address online relational aggression and “gags” within the classroom?

 About the Presenter